-- Overall feasibility and usefulness toward implementing the County's agricultural preservation goals. - Specific mechanisms that could be used. - Geographic areas where these mechanisms could (C)be used. - Organizational and administrative requirements. - (e) Cost to the County and potential revenue sources.
+- (a) Overall feasibility and usefulness toward implementing the County's agricultural preservation goals. - (b) Specific mechanisms that could be used. - (c) Geographic areas where these mechanisms could be used. - (d) Organizational and administrative requirements. - (e) Cost to the County and potential revenue sources.